CDLSoftware/puppet-carbon/README.markdown

 include carbon
 ```

-There are also several [parameters you can set](#parameters) to control carbon-cache and carbon-aggregator's operation.
+There are also several [parameters you can set](#parameters) to control carbon-cache, carbon-relay and carbon-aggregator's operation.

 ##Usage